UK's high speed rail row overshadows Conservative party conference

 (MENAFN- AFP)

-Sunak's finance minister Jeremy Hunt sent speculation about the northern section of the HS2 train line into overdrive last month when he said costs were "getting totally out of control" and refused to comment on whether it might be axed.
+Sunak's finance minister Jeremy Hunt fuelled speculation about the fate of the northern section of the HS2 line last month when he warned costs were "getting totally out of control" and refused to say whether it might be axed.

+Several British newspapers and other media outlets reported Tuesday that the decision had been made to abandon the leg between Birmingham and Manchester.

-The colossal and increasingly controversial infrastructure project is intended to link London with the central city of Birmingham and northern England.
+The increasingly controversial infrastructure project was originally intended to link London with Birmingham in central England and other northern cities.

-It would be only the UK's second high-speed train line after the one leading to the Channel Tunnel, linking England's southeast with northern France.
+It would be only the UK's second high-speed railway after the one leading to the Channel Tunnel, linking England's southeast with northern France.

+HS2 has already been pared back, with an eastern leg towards Nottingham scrapped in 2021.

+In November that year a section supposed to link Birmingham with Leeds was also ditched, infuriating local politicians who accused the government of reneging on promises to disadvantaged regions of the north.

-Refusing to be drawn on reports he was about to scrap the northern part of route from Birmingham to Manchester, Sunak said the expense of HS2 had gone "far beyond" what had been predicted.
+Refusing to be drawn on the reports that he was about to scrap the Birmingham to Manchester route, Sunak said the expense of HS2 had gone "far beyond" what had been predicted.

-"It’s obviously not my money -– it's taxpayers' money and we should make the right decisions on these things."
+"It's taxpayers' money and we should make the right decisions on these things."

+Cancelling the northern leg would be a damaging blow to the UK's reputation for delivering major infrastructure projects.

-Cancelling the Birmingham to Manchester leg of the project could leave Sunak's government open to accusations of abandoning the party's much-touted "levelling up" policy.
+And politically it could leave Sunak's government open to accusations of abandoning the Conservatives' much-touted "levelling up" policy.

-Alongside Brexit, it was a key promise of the Tories' 2019 general election campaign, helping them to secure a landslide win in former heartlands of the main opposition Labour party in the north of England.
+Alongside Brexit, it was a key promise of the Tories' 2019 general election campaign, helping them to secure a landslide win in former heartlands of the main opposition Labour party across northern England.

-At the party conference in Manchester on Monday, Conservative mayor of the West Midlands Andy Street made an impassioned last-ditch appeal to the premier not to cancel the northern section of the rail link.
+At the party conference in Manchester on Monday, Conservative mayor of the West Midlands Andy Street made an impassioned last-ditch appeal to Sunak not to cancel HS2's northern section.

 "You will be turning your back on an opportunity to level up -– a once-in-a-generation opportunity," he told reporters.